joergschultzelutter/secure-aprs-bastion-bot/README.md

 | `123456reboot debmu41 5` | `123456`    | `reboot`         | `DF1JSL-1`  | `debmu41`  | `5`  |      | n/a  |

 > [!TIP]
 > tl;dr: A user always sends the `--command-code` as an APRS message to the `secure-aprs-bastion-bot`.
-This determines the `--command-code` and any optional parameters from the message, identifies the corresponding `--command-string`, replaces the placeholders for the optional parameters, and then executes the `--command-string`.
+The bot determines the `--command-code` and any optional parameters from the message, identifies the corresponding `--command-string`, replaces the placeholders for the optional parameters, and then executes the modified `--command-string`.

 To define placeholders for the optional parameters in the `--command-string`, the following conventions apply:
 - `$0` ALWAYS corresponds to the call sign that sent the initial message to `secure-aprs-bastion-bot`.